pzawadzk/Advanced-Lane-Lines/README.md

 ####4.
 Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?
 This step is implemented in the file `lane.py` that defines two classes: `class Line()` and `class Lane(Line)`.
-The class `Line` implements the methods to generate line data points, fit the 2nd order polynomial  and also to calculate line curvature and position with respect to image center (i.e. car center).
-The class `Lane` inherits after left and right `Line` and implements lane detection pipeline.
+The class `Line` implements methods to generate line data points, fit a 2nd order polynomial  and also to calculate line curvature and position with respect to image center (i.e. car center).
+The class `Lane` inherits after left and right `Line` object and implements lane detection pipeline.

-To generated lane-line pixels I scan the image in the y-direction using a rectangular window `[y_start:y_end, x_start:x_end]` and update the window position along x-axis every time the window is shifted in y-direction:
+To generated lane-line pixels I scan images in y-direction using a rectangular window `[y_start:y_end, x_start:x_end]` and update the window position along x-axis every time the window is shifted in y-direction:
 ```
 class Line():